 The Spruce / Evgeniya Vlasova

-The royal poinciana tops out at around 30 to 40 feet tall and 40 to 70 feet wide.
-These evergreen trees are popular in tropical and subtropical regions, especially for their vivid, red-orange, five-petal flowers that show up in the summertime.
-These trees provide excellent shade.
-However, their robust root system can end up cracking pavement if they don’t have enough space.
+With a growth rate of up to five feet per year, royal poinciana is a very fast-growing tree.
+This evergreen tree is popular in tropical and subtropical regions, especially for its vivid, red-orange, five-petal flowers that show up in the summertime.
+It provides excellent shade.
+However, its robust root system can end up cracking pavement if they don’t have enough space.
 Also, the branches are rather brittle, so it’s important to prune them back in the spring to encourage stronger growth.

 -